 Six years after it was signed into law, "Obamacare" continues to spawn myths and misinformation, as the following 16 misconceptions prove.

-Although the Affordable Care Act, or "Obamacare," was signed into law in 2009, a number of myths and misunderstandings continue to hound this controversial and often confusing piece of legislation.
+Although the Affordable Care Act, or "Obamacare," was signed into law in 2009, several myths and misunderstandings continue to hound this controversial and often confusing piece of legislation.

-Also responsible for many of the misconceptions that are mentioned below is the fact that "health costs and the cost of health insurance have been rising for years," Plymell says.
+Another factor fueling Obamacare misconceptions is the fact that "health costs and the cost of health insurance have been rising for years," Plymell says.

 Add to that all of the "interconnected reasons, [like] the economy, society, medical practice patterns, agricultural policies, business policies, working environments, [and] rural versus urban issues," and you've got a situation that's so complicated that, as Plymell puts it, "it's easier to point at the ACA as the scapegoat for many problems in the health care industry."